FunctionLab/SPEEDI/README.md

 ## Running SPEEDI Locally

-To install SPEEDI locally, you can use `devtools`:
+To install SPEEDI locally, you can use `devtools` and `BiocManager`:

 ```
-library(devtools)
-devtools::install_github('FunctionLab/SPEEDI')
+if (!requireNamespace("devtools", quietly = TRUE)) install.packages("devtools")
+if (!requireNamespace("BiocManager", quietly = TRUE)) install.packages("BiocManager")
+devtools::install_github('FunctionLab/SPEEDI', repos = BiocManager::repositories())
 ```

-All R-related dependencies will be installed automatically.
+All R-related dependencies should be installed automatically.
 That being said, if you are using a Unix OS, you may have to install some of the following additional dependencies:

 * [cairo](https://www.cairographics.org/)
 * [CMake](https://cmake.org/)